THCA vs THC: What's the Difference? What is THCA?

 Why is THCA Legal to Sell and Ship Online?

 This is where the legal loophole comes in.
-Because THCA is not psychoactive until it’s heated, it doesn’t fall under the same strict federal regulations as THC.
-Here’s why:
+Because THCA is inactive until it's heated, it doesn't fall under the same strict federal regulations as THC.
+Here's why:

-1. THCA in its raw form is non-psychoactive, meaning it doesn’t get you high and is treated differently by law.
+1. THCA in its raw form is inactive, meaning it's treated differently by law.

 2. Under the 2018 Farm Bill, hemp-derived products with less than 0.3% THC are legal to sell and ship across state lines.
 Since THCA technically isn't THC (until you apply heat), many THCA products comply with this law.